-The day dedicated to real-Time PCR started with a theoretical presentation of the principles of PCR.
-The practical laboratory exercises started with participants being demonstrated how to purify RNA from their samples, later on each participant had the chance to process his own sample.
-Preparation of Mastermix was demonstrated, and one of the participants of the group would prepare the Mastermix, and mix it with the samples.
+The day dedicated to real-Time PCR started with a brief introduction addressing the use of PCR techniques in surveillance and diagnostic, with focus in detection of VHSV.
+The practical laboratory exercises started with participants being demonstrated how to purify RNA from their samples, with participant processing his own sample.
+One of the participants of the group prepared the Mastermix, and set up the RT-qPCR for the whole team.
 Finally samples were loaded in the real-time PCR machine.
-While the machine was processing the samples, participants had time to have a session on troubleshooting and pitfalls in real-time PCR.
+While the machine was processing the samples, the participants attended a presentation explaining the theoretical principles behind the different PCR techniques and methods of data analysis.
+Finally, a session addressing troubleshooting and pitfalls in real-time PCR, as well as routines to minimize the risk of (cross-) contamination was provided.
 At the end of the day, results of the analysis were collected and discussed.